Smanar/Mitsubishi2Wifi/README.md

   <img src="https://raw.githubusercontent.com/Smanar/Ressources/refs/heads/main/pictures/mitsubishi_CN105.png">
 </p>

-But can use json to send command, using the endpoint /json.
+But can be used with third app like NodeRED, you can use json to send command, using the endpoint /json.
 ```
 curl http://127.0.0.1:81/json -X POST -d '{"power": "on"}'
 ```